qgis/QGIS-Website/content/community/organisation/guidelines.md

 Examples of use requiring a permission
 ---------------------------------------------------------------------------------------------------------

 Some uses of our trademark require the user to obtain a permission.
-If you need a permission, please fill out our form ([https://goo.gl/forms/b57Rg6IyFy0FC47p2](https://goo.gl/forms/b57Rg6IyFy0FC47p2)).
+If you need a permission, please fill out [our form](https://goo.gl/forms/b57Rg6IyFy0FC47p2).

 {{< rich-box-start icon="💭" layoutClass="tips">}}
 {{< rich-content-start themeClass="coloring-1" >}}